 How should I label tissue cassettes?

 Label tissue cassettes with a “solvent-resistant” marker, not a Sharpie.
 If unsure, use a standard pencil.
 Sample labels can be entered within the iLab submission form or uploaded as a spreadsheet.
+Do not include PHI (Personal Health Information) on the iLab request.
 Please note, sample labels should be concise, as there is limited space on both cassettes and slides.

 What type of embedding is best for my experiment?